Entity Work through Media

 Role in my Framework

-I explores this in 'Pop Culture Magick' as a way to democratize and personalize magic.
+I explore this in 'Pop Culture Magick' as a way to democratize and personalize magic.
 Instead of traditional spirits, practitioners create their own entities based on media characters.
 These entities are accessible, customizable, and can be enhanced through repeated mention and belief.
-This approach aligns with I’s view that belief and speech are foundational sources of magical power, In 'Belief and Speech as Power.' #
+This approach aligns with my view that belief and speech are foundational sources of magical power, In 'Belief and Speech as Power.'

 Cross-Tradition Context